-We live in a golden age of board gaming.
+We live in a golden age of board gaming (and card gaming, and party gaming).
 If you grew up with Scrabble and Cluedo (which are okay games) and Risk and Monopoly (which are a bit more painful), you may understandably believe such things are limited in scope and of interest only to kids and weirdos.
 But in 2018 this hobby has far more to offer.
 The best board games are well worth anyone's time.

-Depending on your tastes (and you can consider the following our 'recommended, but not top 10 material' list), modern board gaming offers simplicity (Hive) or complexity (Twilight Struggle); abstraction (The Duke) or narrative (Tales of the Arabian Nights); co-operation (Ghost Stories), semi-co-operation (Celestia) or backstabbing (Game of Thrones); silliness (Galaxy Trucker) or seriousness (Puerto Rico).
+Depending on your tastes, modern board gaming offers simplicity (Hive) or complexity (Twilight Struggle); co-operation (Ghost Stories) or backstabbing (Game of Thrones); silliness (Galaxy Trucker) or seriousness (Puerto Rico).
 Board games have something for everyone.

 A note on board game expansions

 Where relevant we've included our picks of the best expansion packs for each board game.
-Expansions are a little cheaper than full games and can be an appealing choice of Christmas present for a loved one with a particular obsession with one board game.
+Expansions are a little cheaper than full games and can be an appealing choice of Christmas present for a loved one obsessed with one board game in particular.
 Some of them are amazing.
 But there are pitfalls to avoid.

 We don't recommend that you buy an expansion until you're sure you love the base game, have played it a fair bit and are starting to feel like you're reaching the limits of what it has to offer.
 A good expansion takes a great game and adds more depth, but no good game needs an expansion to 'complete' it; some expansions, in fact, will take a tight, streamlined game and bog it down with extra rules.